smartavionics/RawMouse/README.md

 **buttons** is a dictionary of button definitions.
 The element keys are strings that match the button state and the value is a dictionary that specifies *value* and and *target* for the button.
 When a button is activated, the specified target function is passed the value.

+The Spacemice are configured so that button 1 resets the view (useful when you get lost in space) and button 2 toggles between the Cura prepare and preview screens which is useful if the preview screen is slow to render as you can quickly switch to the prepare screen, manoeuvre, and then switch back to the preview screen.

 ---